Published: August 25, 2015 | Updated: June 26, 2020 | Posted by: Bea Bongat | Personal Finance

 Some advertisements for pre-selling condominiums promote buying at X price and selling at a 50% profit margin (or more).
 Many grab the opportunity to buy at a discount during pre-selling, but once the property is ready for occupancy, they have a difficult time renting the unit out at the price advertised.

-“Talking to real estate brokers and even current renters in nearby properties gives you a more realistic condition of the market,” he advises.
+“Talking to real estate brokers and even current renters in nearby properties give you a more realistic condition of the market,” he advises.

 It pays to do your research when you’re interested in buying property to get the most out of your investment.